(Translate this site)

 He apparently hid somewhere near the entrance ramp to the interstate, knowing I'd have to come through there sooner or later.

-No, he wanted me to have my hands full with other matters when he personally shot at me.
+No: he wanted me to have my hands full with other matters when he personally shot me.

-But no way he could sneak up on me in his red Trans Am.
-Fortunately he did have several guys left from his posse riding in a van to help.
+But there was no way he could sneak up on me in his red Trans Am.
+Fortunately he did have several guys left from his posse riding in a van, to help.

-I noticed the van coming up fast from behind in my 180 degree mirror.
-It was a Ford, splotched with the green and gray of bondo and primer.
-It was fairly dark inside but I could make out two men in the front seats.
-Was it posse remnants?
+Even though it was now dark, I noticed the van coming up fast from behind in my 180 degree mirror.
+Once it was close enough, the light from other cars provided enough illumination for me to see it was a Ford, splotched with the green and gray of bondo and primer.
+It was dark inside, but I could make out two people in the front seats.
+Was it a posse remnant?
+I wondered.
 If so, I could just speed off and leave them behind indefinitely.

-If only I hadn't picked up that load of water in my gas tank from that old station, that is.
+If only I hadn't picked up that load of water in my gas tank from that delapidated station, that is.
 Shadow was hacking and coughing terribly as the new adulterated fuel made its way through the engine.
-It now appeared I had to keep him revving at least high enough to maintain about a 55 mph speed or he might quit entirely.
-And yet taking him up to 75 mph seemed to be our new ceiling with the watered-down gas.
+It now appeared I had to keep him revving at least high enough to maintain about a 55 mph speed, or he might quit entirely.
+And yet taking him up to 75 mph seemed to be our new ceiling with the watered-down gas (and any speed over 55 made it sound like I was actually damaging the engine).
 Damn!

 I badly needed to put some alcohol in the tank.

 But I'd realized all this too late, and now I had few options velocity-wise with Shadow.
-Even slightly robust road maneuvers might cause him to die too, leaving me at Roddy's mercy.
+Even slightly robust road maneuvers might cause him to die too, leaving me at the posse's mercy.

 I didn't want to stop and shoot it out.
 But I couldn't outrun the van in this state either.
 And here it came.